WDLV

 WDLV (88.7 FM) is a non-commercial, listener-supported radio station in Fort Myers, Florida.
-It airs a Christian Contemporary radio format and is part of the Educational Media Foundation's K-Love network.
+It airs a Christian contemporary radio format and is part of the Educational Media Foundation's K-Love network.

 WDLV has an effective radiated power (ERP) of 75,000 watts.
-Programming is also heard on FM translator 90.5 W213BQ in Immokalee.

 History

 WAY-FM

 The station was founded by Bob and Felice Augsburg as WAYJ, a contemporary Christian music (CCM)-formatted station.
 It was a way to expand messages about Christianity to a younger audience, following the success of their weekly program for youth on another local Christian station, WSOR.

 WAYJ was first station and former flagship of the WAY-FM Network; after establishing additional stations, the WAY-FM group would relocate its corporate offices to Colorado Springs, Colorado, in 2001.

 Ownership changes

 On February 14, 2012, Classical South Florida said it was in the process of acquiring WAYJ from WAY-FM for $4.35 million.
-Following the announcement of the sale, WAY-FM announced that the organization would acquire competing station WSRX 89.5.
+Following the announcement of the sale, WAY-FM announced that the organization would acquire competing station WSRX (89.5 FM).
 It is licensed to Naples and was owned by the Family Church of Marco Island.
 This move was designed to continue WAY-FM programming in its legacy Southwest Florida market.
 In the interim, programming from WAYJ began simulcasting on WSRX on March 1, 2012.

 Upon completion of the sale on June 7, 2012, WAYJ's call sign was changed to WNPS.
 The WAYJ call letters were transferred to 89.5 on June 18, 2012.